kbase/narrative/docs/adrs/0001-git-workflow.md

 * `+` Provides visibility into what each team member is developing
 * `+` All code and changes are located in a single repository
 * `-` Additional admin overhead required to provide developers with write access to the repository
-* `-` More people have write access to a repository leading less fine-grained control of merges
+* `-` More people have write access to a repository leading less fine-grained control of merges; can be mitigated using [CODEOWNERS](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) file to control branch access

 ### Forks

-_A fork is a copy of a repository and is created in the developers namespace._
+_A fork is a copy of a repository and is created in the developer's namespace._

 * `+` Repository admins do not need to grant write access to the repository
 * `+` Admins have complete control over what goes into the repo; content from untrusted sources can be vetted prior to merge